solita/solita.github.com/_posts/2022-06-30-My first-take-on-KMM-Kotlin-Multiplatform-Mobile.md

 ## Backstory

 In order to finish the Dev Academy I've had to develop an application as my practice assignment.
 I've been provided a mentor - Denzil Ferreira, whom I was guided by throughout the process.
 The purpose of practice assignment is to provide to a freshly recruited junior developers a safe environment, in which they can work on a small feature of an application or simple application of their own.
+Moreover, thanks to mentor guidance development gets done in a very proffessional fashion. ( TODO WRITE MORE STUFF HERE)

 On the initial project kick off discussion, my mentor and I have decided that to mix things up a little I should develop the app in a technology that I am not super familiar with.
 After talking over several different possibilities we settled with KMM - Kotlin Multiplatform Mobile.
 Some of the reasons behind this decision were: my familiarity with Native Android Development and the fact that KMM is just an emerging technology and what's new is exciting and worth exploring.

 ## KMM